0xKarinyash/icecream/README.md

 The unlocker creates a log file at `~/icecream_log.txt` (in your home directory).
 If you encounter any issues, this file is the first place to check for errors or other diagnostic information.
 You can also disable loggin by modifing LOGGING_LEVEL variable in src/lib.rs

+### Apple Silicon Compatibility

+This unlocker was developed and tested on an Intel-based Mac.
+It has **not been tested** on Apple Silicon (M1, M2, M3, etc.) Macs.

+**Theoretically, it should work correctly** However, this is not guaranteed.

+If you have an Apple Silicon Mac, please consider testing it and **reporting your results** (whether it works or not) in the project's "Issues" tab.
+Your feedback would be greatly appreciated!

 ### Credits

 This project was heavily inspired by and based on the initial codebase of [anticitizn/creamlinux](https://github.com/anticitizn/creamlinux).
 A huge thank you to their foundational work.